 Terese moved to Raleigh to attend college and graduated from North Carolina State University with a degree in Animal Science, Class of 2017!
 She started at AHBC as an assistant in July 2016 and later moved into vet nursing.
 She may one day become a certified veterinary technician.

 When Anna was born, in Greensboro, her parents had six cats…which now seems like a sign.
 Today she and her husband, Joshua, live in Durham with their beautiful feline family: Poindexter, Mortimer, Edith, Frances, Amelia, Seamus, Minerva, and Wynne.

 Six of Anna’s kitty misfits were sent to her as AHBC rescues.
 Some were sick, some anxious: all quirky.
 Anna’s motto is: “Every special diet is worth it.”
-Anna enjoys feeding cats, chasing cats, buying things for cats, and adding to her impressive collection of cat magnets, and cats.
+Anna enjoys feeding cats, chasing cats, snuggling cats, taking care of cats, cleaning up after cats, buying things for cats, adding to her impressive collection of cat magnets, and cats.